alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 > * record external context (“this is an official account”)
 > This is barely mentioned in your draft but is one of the hardest challenges for researchers using archival social-media datasets.
 > Your personal archive sidesteps this because you know who you’re looking at.

+> I can even collapse typo-correction follow-ups into a single cleaned-up note.

 ## The Walled Garden: what if a platform resists being preserved?